 If you’re having a large celebration with a diverse range of guests, Pommery Brut Royal is a reasonably priced favorite that’s guaranteed to delight all and keep the festive ambiance flowing throughout the night.
 A well-loved classic champagne, the light golden bubbly has mild notes of citrus and a creamy finish.

-7. Best Boutique Champagne Brand: AR Lenoble Extra Brut
+The Best Boutique Champagne Brand: AR Lenoble Extra Brut

 If you would like to serve a more unique and lesser-known brand, Preston recommends AR Lenoble Extra Brut, now more widely available on the export market.
 “This is the fruit of a truly family-owned-and-operated champagne house,” he says.
 “It’s also excellent value for money and extremely balanced and pleasurable to drink, from the beginning to the end of an evening.”

-8. Best Rosé: Billecart-Salmon Brut Rosé
+The Best Rosé: Billecart-Salmon Brut Rosé

 Add a little color to your New Year’s Eve celebration with some beautiful rosé from Billecart-Salmon Brut Rosé.
 Preston’s favorite rosé champagne, this label comes from a lesser-known major champagne house, yet is still widely available.
 “The pink hue comes from a small percentage of still red Pinot Noir that is added to the blend, adding luscious berry aromas and flavors,” details Preston.

 If you’re looking to impress stylish guests, then splurge on William Deutz Meurtet Parcelle d’Ay 2015— a classy champagne in a sleek bottle, cut like a diamond and a favorite of ours.
-The sublime, light-colored bubbly maintains the perfect balance between powerful and refined.
+The sublime, light-colored bubbly maintains the perfect balance between powerful and refinement.

 As indicated above, most of these champagnes are available outside France.
 However, if you are in Paris, you should be able to find them at your local cave à vin.
 You could also make a trip to Dilettante, a champagne-focused wine shop found in the 6th arrondissement.